Warabandi system: Characteristics

 Usually, farm sizes affect Warabandi functionality as the system is small.
 The area of the farm is limited to around 2 to 5 hectares.
 The water should be delivered to farms on time because of the planned schedule, and the amount of the delivered water and the water duty should be counted volumetrically.

-To ensure the delivery procedure can run smoothly, the main canals separate as upstream or downstream control or a combination of the two methods.
+To ensure the delivery procedure can run smoothly, the main canal separate as upstream or downstream control or a combination of the two methods.
 There is also a central controlling system, as the farm sets up distributors, flow dividers, or on-off gates.
 The system as the main watercourse operates at no less than 75 percent of the full supply level to ensure every farmer can get the same proportion of the water.
 The regular and unauthorized outfalls cannot receive the right to be allocated water from the water sources.
 The outfalls should not install any gate to ensure those near the outfall can get a proportional volume of water.